AmirRoshaniMoghaddam/bank_marketing/README.md

 <br>2- AUC: shows how much model can distinguish the two different classes.

 ### Models used for analysis:
+I used GridSearchCV to find the best hyperparameters for the models.
 <br>1- Logistic Regression
 <br>2- Support Vector Machines
 <br>3- Decision Trees